Boyne City Municipal Airport

 Boyne City Municipal Airport (FAA LID: N98) is a public use airport located in the city limits of Boyne City, Michigan.
 The airport is publicly owned by the City of Boyne City.
-It is four nautical miles southeast of the similarly named Boyne Mountain Airport.
+It is four nautical miles southeast of the Boyne Mountain Airport.

-Facilities & Aircraft
+Facilities and aircraft

 The airport has one runway: runway 9/27 is 4001 x 75 ft (1220 x 23 m) and made of asphalt.

 An FBO is available at the airport.
 Amenities include a lounge, courtesy car, and fuel.

 For the 12-month period ending December 31, 2017, the airport had 25 aircraft operations per day, or just over 9,000 per year, all of which was general aviation.
 For the same time period, there were 15 aircraft based on the field: 13 airplanes – 12 single-engine and 1 multi-engine – and 2 helicopters.